seerasasikumar/Netflix-Data-Analysis/Excel/README.md

 ---

+## 📂 File

+- `Netflix.xlsx` – Excel workbook containing data analysis, Pivot Tables, Pivot Charts, and the interactive dashboard.

+---

-This Excel analysis serves as the foundation for SQL, Python, and Power BI analysis.
+This Excel analysis serves as the foundation for Python analysis and Power BI dashboard development.